metacoglab/FlemingVdPuttenDaw/README.md

 This repository contains analysis code for the following paper:

-Fleming, van der Putten & Daw “Neural mediators of changes of mind about perceptual decisions” (in press) Nature Neuroscience
+<a href="http://rdcu.be/ISpH">Fleming, van der Putten & Daw “Neural mediators of changes of mind about perceptual decisions” (in press) Nature Neuroscience</a>

 Anonymised behavioural data files and preprocessed ROI data are included in the repository to enable replication of data analyses and rapid generation of the figures in the paper.
 The group-level T-maps reported in the paper are available at NeuroVault.